Fill out Form 4506-T, Request for Transcript with Instafill.ai

 12

-Includes the taxpayer's phone number in the space provided.
+Validates that the taxpayer's phone number is provided in the designated space.

 13